Activities

 44. Jurong Railway Line – Hike along an abandoned railway

-You can hike along old train tracks in the vicinity of an HDB estate in Jurong.
+You can hike along old train tracks of the Jurong Railway Line in the vicinity of an HDB estate in Jurong.
 Your trek starts from a short and dark tunnel at Clementi Road, where you’ll thread along part of an abandoned railway.
 This trail is mostly shaded, making it ideal for the vampires in our society who dislike the sunrays.

-The 40-minute trek through the forest and the bridge across from the truss bridge is fairly shaded.
-Plus, walk under an Instagrammable walkway shelter with rainbow-coloured pillars on the way to the Sunset Way Railway Tracks.
+The 40-minute trek through the forest and the bridge across from the truss bridge is fairly shaded and even includes this Instagrammable walkway shelter with rainbow-coloured pillars.

 Distance: 2.1km